bbssppllvv/apple-docs-mcp-server/README.md

 - "What's new in UIKit for iOS 18?"
 - "Find RealityKit documentation about entity components"

 Your AI will search through Apple's documentation and provide answers with source links.
+When documents contain code examples, your AI can also extract those examples with helpful context and explanations.

 ## Pro tip: Skip confirmation dialogs